 Diversity and Inclusion Micro-Grant

-- The organization must be considered in good standing by the City of Fort St John (such as, no outstanding accounts such as unpaid taxes, utilities, tickets, or permits);
+- The organization must be considered in good standing by the City of Fort St John (such as no outstanding accounts - unpaid taxes, utilities, tickets, permits).

 - Registered British Columbia businesses may submit proposals in collaboration or partnership with the above organizations.

 Requests for funding up to a maximum of $1,000 are considered through the Diversity and Inclusion Micro-Grant program.
 Applications are adjudicated by City staff.

 - The program is intended to assist special or one-time projects.
 The program is not intended to provide on-going operational support to organizations for regular activities.

 - Projects in which the main objective is employment are ineligible.

 - Applications from individuals are ineligible.